Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

-# Custom formatter
+# Custom Formatter

-If you find the formatters provided by the library lacking some features you can either:
+If you find the formatters provided by the library lacking some features, you can either:

-- Open an issue, we will gladly look into your needs and see if we can accomodate you
+- Open an issue; we will gladly look into your needs and see if we can accommodate you
 - Make your own formatter

 This chapter is about how to do the later.

 Buckle up, we are going to dig into the internals of the parser/codegen.

-## Formatter trait
+## Formatter Trait

 The name is misleading, this is'nt the formatter itself but the parser, the trait look like this: